mikedeboer/mozAsync/README.md

 // Assume documents is an array of JSON objects and requestApi is a
 // function that interacts with a rate-limited REST api.

-async.eachLimit(documents, 20, requestApi, function(err){
+Async.eachLimit(documents, 20, requestApi, function(err){
   // if any of the saves produced an error, err would equal that error });
 ```